GAME CHANGERS

 FAQ

-The Game Changers in Education program is open to enrollment by undergraduate education majors and pre-service teachers studying at partner universities and colleges.
-Universities must become official partners of the program for their students to be eligible to enroll.
+The Game Changers program is open to undergraduate students and pre-service teachers enrolled at participating universities and colleges.
+Schools must be official partners for their students to enroll.

 The program is currently covered by a grant from the Stevens Initiative.
 There is no cost to accepted partner institutions or students to participate.